- Elevation: 2,372 m (7,782 ft)

 Occasionally people email to ask about the huge massif known as Anjasmoro to the west of Arjuno-Welirang.
 This is a vast and – for Java – wild range, with a name of Sanskrit origins.
 At the time of writing, in 2019, unless you are on the Carangwulung (Wonosalam) or Rejosari routes at the northern side you are unlikely to meet any other hiking groups at all, even on weekends!
 Pleasingly, there are still hornbills living in this area.

-Anjasmoro has no craters but there are hot springs to be found on its slopes.
+Anjasmoro has no craters but there are hot springs to be found on its slopes including at Pacet to the north-east and at Cangar to the east at the col with Arjuno-Welirang.
 One of its major tops and by far its most unique-looking, Boklorobubuh, is often remarked upon by hikers on nearby mountains staring over at this unusual summit.
 Indeed, it can be seen clearly from Gunung Butak, Penanggungan and Arjuno-Welirang and has a very different profile depending on the angle from which you see it.

-There are three main trailheads on very different sides of the range – Wonosalam on the north-western side, Rejosari and Nawangan on the north and north-eastern side, and Cangar on the eastern side – but a traverse from one to another is either not possible at all due to steepness of terrain, lack of trails, or because it would require a week or more to complete as part of a serious expedition across numerous different ridges.
+There are three main trailheads on very different sides of the range – Wonosalam on the north-western side, Rejosari on the northern side, and Cangar on the eastern side – but a traverse from one to another is either not possible at all due to steepness of terrain and lack of connecting trails, or because it would require a week or more to complete as part of a serious expedition across numerous different ridges.

-As you will see below, exploring the whole mountain range requires at least 4 different outings.
-To try to minimise confusion over all the different peaks, the following are the six principal mountains in the Anjasmoro range, in order of height (all heights from the usually reliable Bakosurtanal maps).
+As you will see below, exploring the whole mountain range requires at least 4 or 5 different outings.
+To try to minimise confusion over all the different peaks, the following are the six principal mountains in the Anjasmoro range, in order of height (all heights from the usually reliable Bakosurtanal maps), which are dealt with below in reverse order.

 Gunung 2 – Gunung Biru – 2,331m